Great news – many work permits extended for 540 days!

 What does it mean to submit my work permit renewal application “on time”?

 To get the 540-day extension, you must apply to renew your work permit before the original expiration date written on your current work permit card.
+USCIS must receive your renewal application on or before that expiration date.
 For example, if your work permit has a written expiration date of July 1, 2022, USCIS must receive an application to renew your work permit on or before July 1, 2022.

 How long can I work after the original expiration date that is written on my current work permit?